Varlam Shalamov: Last years

 As his health deteriorated, he spent the last three years of his life in a house for elderly and disabled writers operated by Litfond (Union of Soviet Writers) in Tushino.
 The quality of this nursing home can be judged from the memoirs of Yelena Zakharova, who was introduced to Shalamov by her father, who had translated some of his works, and was close to Shalamov in the last six months of his life:

 This kind of places—this is the worst and most obvious evidence of deformation of the human mind, which happened in our country in the 20th century.
 Man is not only deprived of the right to a decent life, but also to die with dignity.

 Despite his impairments, he continued to compose poems, which were written down and published by A. A. Morozov.
 Following a cursory examination, it was determined that he should be transferred to a psychiatric facility.
 On the way there, he became ill and contracted pneumonia.
 Shalamov died on January 17, 1982, and, despite having been an atheist, was given an Orthodox funeral ceremony (at the insistence of his friend, Zakharova) and was interred at Kuntsevo Cemetery, Moscow.
 The historian Valery Yesipov wrote that only forty people attended Shalamov's funeral, not counting plainclothes policemen.

 Kolyma Tales was finally published on Russian soil in 1987, as a result of Mikhail Gorbachev's glasnost policy.

-Varlam Tikhonovich Shalamov was rehabilitated in the Soviet Union on July 18, 1956 by the Military Collegium of the Supreme Court of the Soviet Union.

 Legacy

 In 1991, the Shalamov family house in Vologda, next to the town's cathedral, was turned into the Shalamov Memorial Museum and local art gallery.
 The cathedral hill in Vologda has been named in his memory.

 One of the Kolyma short stories, "The Final Battle of Major Pugachoff", was made into a film (Последний бой майора Пугачёва) in 2005.
 In 2007, Russian Television produced the series "Lenin's Testament"(Завещание Ленина), based on Kolyma Tales.

 A minor planet 3408 Shalamov discovered by Soviet astronomer Nikolai Stepanovich Chernykh in 1977 is named after him.
 A memorial to Shalamov was erected in Krasnovishersk in June 2007, the site of his first labor camp.

 Shalamov's friend, Fedot Fedotovich Suchkov, erected a monument on the burial plot, which was destroyed by unknown vandals in 2001.
 The criminal case was closed as uncompleted.
 With the help of some workers from SeverStal the monument was reestablished in 2001.

-A few of Shalamov's poems were set to music and performed as songs.